smontlouis/typatone-vscode/README.md

 Run `code --install-extension smo.typatone-vscode`

-or search [typatone](https://marketplace.visualstudio.com/items?itemName=typatone) in Extensions Marketplace.
+or search [typatone-vscode](https://marketplace.visualstudio.com/items?itemName=typatone) in Extensions Marketplace.

 ## How to use

-Typatone will start immediately when visual studio code is started.
+Typatone will start immediately when vs code is started.
 However, you can enable and disable the extension by executing these commands in the Command Palette (Cmd+Shift+P).

 - `Typatone: Enable`
 - `Typatone: Disable`

+You can choose different themes by typing `Typatone: Choose theme`

+- Natural (default)
+- Beeps
+- Boards
+- Flutter
+- Spooky

+It's also possible to customize typatone-vscode experience in `Typatone: Settings`

+- Tempo mode: by default, typatone-vscode uses a predefined tempo for each theme, it is possible to deactivate the tempo and code in free mode
+- Loop: loop the sequence in tempo mode (max: 3 times)

 ---